 When asked to apply for residency, applicants are required to provide proof of the claims made in their expression of interest.
-The application will be assessed based on the proof provided by the applicant and on their ability to settle successfully and make a real contribution to New Zealand's social and economic development.
+The application will be assessed based on the proof provided by the applicant and on their income, qualification, or New Zealand registration (skill category points) and any skilled work experience in New Zealand.